rickymercury/Common_Core_42/Common-core/42-Cursus/ft_printf/README.md

 > Here's a breakdown of how this code operates:
 >
+>    `is_lowercase`:
+>
->    `is_lowercase`: This helper function, checks if a character a is a lowercase letter between 'a' and 'f'.
+>     This helper function, checks if a character a is a lowercase letter between 'a' and 'f'.
 It returns 1 if a is lowercase, allowing for conditional handling of lowercase hexadecimal digits when uppercasing might be necessary.
 >
->    `add_hex`: This function is responsible for writing individual hexadecimal characters to the output, converting them to uppercase if required.
-It takes an unsigned integer x and performs the following steps:
+>    `add_hex`:
 >
+>     This function is responsible for writing individual hexadecimal characters to the output, converting them to uppercase if required.
+>
 >     Uses a predefined hexadecimal string hex = "0123456789abcdef" to select the appropriate character based on x % 16.
 >     If the character is a lowercase hexadecimal letter (a to f) and is not a digit, add_hex converts it to uppercase by subtracting 32 (following ASCII value conversion).
 >     It then writes either the uppercase or original lowercase character to the output.
 >
+>    `ft_print_x`:
+>
->    `ft_print_x`: The core function, ft_print_x, recursively prints an unsigned integer x in hexadecimal format.
+>     The core function, ft_print_x, recursively prints an unsigned integer x in hexadecimal format.
 It includes an upper parameter that indicates whether the output should be uppercase.
->Here’s a step-by-step look at its behavior:
 >
+>    **Recursive Division:**
+>
->    **Recursive Division:** If x is greater than or equal to 16, ft_print_x recursively divides x by 16 to process higher-order digits first.
+>     If x is greater than or equal to 16, ft_print_x recursively divides x by 16 to process higher-order digits first.
 This recursive call structure ensures the digits are printed in the correct order from most significant to least significant.
 >
+>    **Calling add_hex or Writing Lowercase Directly:**
+>
->    **Calling add_hex or Writing Lowercase Directly:** If the upper flag is set, add_hex is called to potentially convert lowercase letters (a to f) to uppercase as needed.
+>     If the upper flag is set, add_hex is called to potentially convert lowercase letters (a to f) to uppercase as needed.
 If upper is not set, it writes the character directly from the hex array in lowercase.
 >
+>    **Character Count:**
+>
->    **Character Count:** After each character is written, the function increments count, which keeps track of the total number of characters printed.
+>     After each character is written, the function increments count, which keeps track of the total number of characters printed.
 This count is returned as the function's output, representing the total length of the hexadecimal representation printed.

-The ft_print_x function then prints the unsigned integer in hexadecimal format based on the upper flag:
+The ft_print_x function then prints the unsigned integer in hexadecimal format based on the upper flag

-    Lowercase (%x): If upper is 0, ft_print_x uses lowercase hexadecimal digits (0-9, a-f) for conversion, suitable for the %x format.
+> **Lowercase (%x):** If upper is 0, ft_print_x uses lowercase hexadecimal digits (0-9, a-f) for conversion, suitable for the %x format.

-    Uppercase (%X): If upper is 1, ft_print_x calls add_hex to convert any lowercase letters in the range a-f to uppercase, ensuring correct output for %X.

->Examples of ft_print_x
 >
+> **Uppercase (%X):** If upper is 1, ft_print_x calls add_hex to convert any lowercase letters in the range a-f to uppercase, ensuring correct output for %X.

+> Examples of ft_print_x
+>
 >    Example 1:         ft_printf("Hexadecimal: %x", 255);
 >
->        %x is detected, and ft_print_x is called with upper = 0.
+>    - %x is detected, and ft_print_x is called with upper = 0.
->        The output will be "Hexadecimal: ff", as ft_print_x prints 255 in lowercase hexadecimal.
+>    - The output will be "Hexadecimal: ff", as ft_print_x prints 255 in lowercase hexadecimal.
->        The return value from ft_printf would be 15, counting all characters printed.
+>    - The return value from ft_printf would be 15, counting all characters printed.
 >
 >   Example 2:          ft_printf("Uppercase Hex: %X", 255);
 >
->        %X is detected, and ft_print_x is called with upper = 1.
+>   - %X is detected, and ft_print_x is called with upper = 1.
->        The output will be "Uppercase Hex: FF", as ft_print_x capitalizes f to F.
+>   - The output will be "Uppercase Hex: FF", as ft_print_x capitalizes f to F.
->        The total character count returned by ft_printf is 15.
+>   - The total character count returned by ft_printf is 15.

 ---